CompositionalIT/farmer/docs/content/tutorials/keyvault-certs.md

 ---
-title: "Declarative Steps in ARM Deployment"
+title: "Declarative Steps in an ARM Deployment"
 date: 2021-02-25
 draft: false
 ---